-Scientists at Western Washington University need your help collecting pink snow samples while you are out skiing, climbing, or hiking this spring and summer for The Living Snow Project.
-The project is studying snow algae communities using DNA samples from across the Cascades.
+Have you seen pink snow?
+We need your help collecting pink snow samples while you are out skiing, climbing, or hiking this spring and summer for The Living Snow Project.
+The project studies snow algae communities using DNA samples from alpine snow.
 Snow algae are pink or red cells that live in/on the snow and are often called ‘watermelon snow’.
 The algae's dark color increases the rate that snow and ice melt, which are a stress on the rapidly receding glaciers of the Cascades Mountains.
-They are recruiting volunteers now for the 2018 season.
-Collecting samples is super easy and sample kits won't take up much space in your pack.
-To sign up to participate, fill out a google form on the project website, https://kodnerlab.wordpress.com/citizen-science/, or email Dr. Robin Kodner at email@example.com.
+Making observations and collecting samples is super easy (see our website for details).
+To sign up to participate, fill out a google form on the project website (http://www.livingsnowproject.com/).
+You can contact the team at firstname.lastname@example.org.

 Create your free Science Near Me account to find local science festivals, events, talks and more!